Here's Why Donald Trump Should Hire an Official Photographer

 In the next 48 hours, as President Barack Obama prepares to leave the White House, his official photographer, Pete Souza, will document the last moments of his history-making presidency.
 The photographs Souza will take on Jan.
-20 will join the more than two millions images he has shot in the last eight years, completing a lasting visual record of the first black President’s time in office.
+20 will join the more than two million images he has shot in the last eight years, completing a lasting visual record of the first black President’s time in office.

 When Donald J. Trump takes up the baton, however, his first hours in the White House – and possibly his entire term – might go undocumented.